 They never want to forget to give Holy Spirit all the room His wants to lead them in worship, and they want to pour out and uncork others in releasing their passion for creating, cultivating, and releasing the new sounds and inventions the Lord is calling forth.
 They are both stirred and purposed about the Tabernacle and place of rest and refuge the Lord has directed them to build adjacent to their studio, to be used for His Kingdom glory.
 This Tabernacle is near completion, and will a landing and launch place for intercession and worship to the nations.

-In a word, Nicki and Tripp are passionate about being on the watchman's wall with those who don't want to settle for anything other than being totally real, and surrendered to the Holy Spirit in their praises, talents, and politics.
-What they seek and teach contain no gimmicks, no flashy stage tech, and no fancy promises of fame or record deals.
-They just want to share their heart, experience and expertise, in teaching others how to fish and change and influence a culture.
+Nicki and Tripp are passionate about being on the watchman's wall with those who don't want to settle for anything other than being totally real, and surrendered to the Holy Spirit in their praises, talents, and politics.
+What they seek and teach contain no gimmicks, no flashy stage tech, and no fancy promises of fame.
+They just want to share what God's taught them and their encounters in Him, and engage others how to fish and change and influence their cultures.

 ON A MULTI-FACETED CANVAS:

 Musically, Nicki's first 2 worship albums were released in May of 2011.
 "Take Me Back To The River" was her first full solo soaking album, and "Faith Said Yes" was a free-flow, mostly spontaneous prophetic worship project with the late songwriter and worshiper, Scott DePrefontaine.
 She is currently back in the studio recording her 3rd album, putting more songs to the scriptures, and to her testimony.
 Nicki is also working on a compilation of live prophetic soaking recordings from the last several years.
 She is constantly working on new artwork, and going back to finish up pieces that the Lord has revealed slowly, in His timing.
 And if you're ever in the NYC area, stop by the Brooklyn Art Library, where you can browse through Desperately Seeking, her sketchbook containing both her artwork and prose.

 AS A FAMILY: